-- 3.4.1 The High-Rise Mixed Use designation corresponds to the lands located north of Highway 7 and immediately east of the railway line, as well as the lands south of Highway 7, identified as Areas 1 and 2 on "Schedule A: Study Area Boundaries".
+3.4.1 The High-Rise Mixed Use designation corresponds to the lands located north of Highway 7 and immediately east of the railway line, as well as the lands south of Highway 7, identified as Areas 1 and 2 on "Schedule A: Study Area Boundaries".
 This designation is intended to provide for higher density and mixed-use development that is pedestrian oriented in close proximity to future modes of transit.
-The highest densities are focused along Highway 7 east of the railway corridor. - 3.4.2 Redevelopment of these High-Rise Mixed Use lands in accordance with the polices of this designation will not be permitted until the conditions set out in Policy 3.1.10 are fulfilled. - 3.4.3 In addition to the uses permitted in 9.2.2.6(b) of the VOP 2010, the following uses shall be permitted: - Transit related facilities including parking - Public parking
+The highest densities are focused along Highway 7 east of the railway corridor.

+3.4.2 Redevelopment of these High-Rise Mixed Use lands in accordance with the polices of this designation will not be permitted until the conditions set out in Policy 3.1.10 are fulfilled.

+- 3.4.23.4.3 In addition to the uses permitted in 9.2.2.6(b) of the VOP 2010, the following uses shall be permitted: - Transit related facilities including parking - Public parking

-- 3.4.4 Notwithstanding policies 9.2.2.6(f) and 9.2.2.6(g), the following building types shall be permitted:
+3.4.4 The High-Rise Mixed-Use designation permits all building types under 9.2.2.4(f) and 9.2.2.4(g) of the VOP 2010 Notwithstanding policies 9.2.2.6(f) and 92.2.6(g), the following uses shall be permitted:

-- a) High-Rise Buildings

-- b) Mid-Rise Buildings

-- c) Public and Private Institutional Buildings

-- d) Townhouses

-- e) Stacked Townhouses

-- f) Low-Rise Buildings

-- 3.4.5 At grade uses shall predominantly consist of retail uses, which include retail, eating establishments, service commercial uses, business and professional offices, community facilities and day care facilities.
+- a) High-Rise Buildings b) Mid-Rise Buildings c) Public and Private Institutional Buildings d) Townhouses e) Stacked Townhouses 3.4.3 f) Low-Rise Buildings - 3.4.43.4.5 At grade uses shall predominantly consist of retail uses, including retail stores, restaurants, personal and business services, professional offices, community facilities and day care facilities.
 A minimum of 60% of the building frontage facing an arterial or collector street shall consist of at-grade retail uses, except where a specific provision of this plan limits the amount of retail or commercial floor area within a defined area.